boytchev/suica/docs/suica.md

 oxyz( 𝑠𝑖𝑧𝑒, 𝑐𝑜𝑙𝑜𝑟 );
 ```

 Command.
-Vizualizes the coordinate system.
+Visualizes the coordinate system.
 The coordinate system is an abstract object and it has no graphical representation.
 The command `oxyz` visualizes the system as three segments with custom size and color.
-By default `size` is 30 and `color` is [black](https://www.color-hex.com/color/000000).
+By default, `size` is 30 and `color` is [black](https://www.color-hex.com/color/000000).

 ```html
 HTML: